-I bought a number of different products from Donald Russell including rump steaks, burgers, beef mince and sausages.
+I bought a number of different products from Donald Russell including rump steaks, burgers, ground beef and sausages.
 I have tried out the burgers and they are delicious.

-For this recipe though I used Tesco beef mince as I had just been shopping and had some fresh in the fridge, so had this to hand when I made this recipe.
+For this recipe, though I used 5% fat ground beef from my local supermarket.
+I had just been shopping and had some fresh in the fridge, so had this to hand when I made this recipe.

 This is my version.

-Beef Mince Pie with Sour Cream and Parmesan Cheese Topping
+Ground Beef Pie with Sour Cream and Parmesan Cheese Topping

 5 medium onions